Outsourcing your entire social media team sure sounds nice, but does it work? Is it effective?

-But it can also cause more work and wasted money if not done properly.
+However, outsourcing can also cause more work and wasted money if not done properly.

-Pros and Cons of Outsourcing Social Media
+Pros and Cons of Outsourcing Your Church's Social Media

-These tasks include: design, video, social media management and marketing, photography and copywriting.
+There are many aspects to social media that could be outsourced like design, video, social media management and marketing, photography and copywriting.

 Outsourcing Pro #1: Cheaper Than Hiring a Full Time or Part Time Staff Member